 In order for Howard’s children to be a part of the family operation, he decided to diversify the farm from a crop and cattle operation to raising hogs in 1976.

-Rodney is the oldest of the Howard Mogler family.
-Rodney went to Dekalb Swine School after high school.
-His role has evolved over the years from sow farm manager to oversight of all agronomy and construction.
-Rodney enjoys spending time with his children, grandchildren, and traveling when he is not working.
+Rodney is the oldest of the Howard & Lillian Mogler family.
+When Rodney expressed interest in the farm Howard looked to the swine industry for opportunities to expand the operation.
+He pursued a degree in Farm Operations from Sheldon, IA and then spent a week at Dekalb swine school as the family pioneered into a new industry.
+Rodney's role has evolved over the years from sow farm manager to oversight of all agronomy and construction.
+Outside of farming, Rodney enjoys traveling and spending time with his wife, children, and grandchildren.

 Brian is the third oldest of the family.
 Brian also was given the opportunity to join the family farm when the original 200 head sow farm was established.
 After high school, he studied Farm Operations and earned his Associates degree.
 Brian’s role has also gone from sow farm production to now managing the farm’s elevator site and cattle operations.
 You can find Brian spending time at the lake with his children and grandchildren or traveling to see family or friends when he isn’t working.

 Dwight came to the family fifth in line.
 Dwight spent time working for a grain handling company after college, since opportunities on the farm when graduating college in the 1980’s were limited.
 Four years later, Howard called Dwight telling him there was opportunity to come back to the family business if he was interested.
 Dwight accepted the opportunity as sow farm manager and grew that farm to 900 sows.
 Now, Dwight oversees all grow-finish operations as that portion of the business has grown significantly with his oversight.
 Dwight enjoys reading books and spending time with his family when he is not at the farm.